emqx/neuron-docs/en_US/usage/performance/performance.md

 | ----------------- | ------------------------------ | -------------------- | --------------- |
 | 500               | 30                             | 0.5s                 | 15000           |

 Utilizing the Modbus TCP protocol, Neuron establishes a simulated connection with 500 devices.
 It collects data from 30 data tags per device, at a rate of two collections per second.
-This results in an aggregate collection of 15,000 data tags.
+This results in an aggregate collection of 15,000 data tags within 0.5s.

 ### Data Distribution Test 1